p-lambert/monitoring/README.md

 # Monitoring

-Vestorly's `monitoring` gem provides a standard interface for writing, running, and reporting application-level monitoring tests.
+Vestorly's `monitoring` gem provides standard interfaces for writing, performing, and reporting application-level checks.
 The library has no external dependencies and it can be used in any ruby application.

 ## Installation